 - They are involved in family engagement through patient education, Capacity & Skill Building that helps in their Reintegration and livelihood for both children and families.

-1,997 SurvivorsUnder the survivor group of Cankids 'KidsCan Konnect', childhood cancer survivors work to offer peer support, empower children with cancer and help them reintegrate with society, raise awareness on childhood cancer, advocate for the rights of children with cancer, and participate in late side effects research studies and projects.
+'KidsCan Konnect' is made up of childhood cancer survivors who offer peer support, empower children with cancer and help them reintegrate with society, raise awareness on childhood cancer, advocate for the rights of children with cancer, and participate in late side effects research studies and projects.

 Comprising Parents and Survivors of Retinoblastoma, Hodgkin’s Lymphoma and APML paediatric cancer registered in the Survivor and Parents groups of Cankids under the program of One Cancer at a Time for their specific advocacy.